What is a SCADA System and How Does It Work?

 SCADA system hardware

-Hardware such as Remote Terminal Units (RTUs) and Programmable Logic Controllers (PLCs) serve as local collection points for acquiring sensor information.
+SCADA hardware, such as Remote Terminal Units (RTUs) and Programmable Logic Controllers (PLCs), serve as local collection points for acquiring sensor information.
 This hardware in a modern SCADA system will often trigger actions of the connected piece of equipment via programmed logic.
 In a SCADA system, the collected data from the sensors is gathered by a computer commonly known as a “gateway.”

 Different edge workloads use computer hardware in various ways.

-- The server itself acts as the central control for your local SCADA system.
+• The server acts as the central control for your local SCADA system.
 Your local historian server (historical data logging over time) may live here.
 Depending on the architecture it may also report back to cloud or a larger server on the enterprise network

 Once collected, sensor data can either be acted upon directly through the use of SCADA software, or saved for later review.
 SCADA systems can help monitor and control processes from the same location in which actions are performed, or from a remote site.